dylanbeattie/dylanbeattie.net/_posts/2020/2020-05-12-microphones.md

 ### Microphone placement

-You want your mic as close to your mouth as possible; 2" (5cm) to 6" (30cm) is ideal – but you also want to avoid moving around too much relative to the microphone.
+You want your mic as close to your mouth as possible; 5 cm (2") to 25 cm (10") is ideal.
+You also want to avoid moving around too much relative to the microphone.

 Headset mics are great, because they keep the microphone in the same position relative to your mouth – you can turn your head, walk around, and they still sound good.
 Lavalier mics – the ones that clip into your clothes – and phone headsets also work pretty well, and you can stand up and walk around, as long as you remember not to turn your head.
 If you're using a fixed mic on a stand, you'll need to sit very, very still to get the best results from it.